 Required Element 6.1 Narrative to Support Achievement Appendix Evidence Onsite Evidence CP, DI, DT, FDE: Supervised practice site requirements (Not applicable to DPD): a.
 The institution/organization must establish policies that outline the issuance and maintenance of written affiliation agreements and the selection criteria, evaluation process and timeline for evaluation of the adequacy and appropriateness of supervised practice facilities. b.
 Agreements must delineate the rights and responsibilities of both the sponsoring organization and affiliating institutions, organizations and/or agencies. c.
 Agreements must be signed by individuals with appropriate institutionally-assigned authority in advance of placing students/interns.
 CP, DI, DT, FDE: Summarize the selection criteria, evaluation process and timeline for evaluation of adequacy and appropriateness of supervised practice sites including distance sites or sites chosen by students/interns.
 If affiliation agreements are not available for any supervised practice facility, please explain why.
 Note: Programs need affiliation agreements for all facilities unless 1) the site is part of the program's organization or 2) the experience is shadowing, volunteering, field trips, or any other experiences where interns are observing or 3) virtual experiences where interns are not assessing or interacting with patients or clients.
 Programs will need to address these instances in a narrative.
 If international experiences are provided, describe the selection criteria and evaluation process for those sites.
 If the international experiences are optional, and include competencies that students must attain, describe how those learning activities are comparable to those completed by the students who opt out of the international experiences.
 DPD: Not Applicable, no narrative needed CP, DI, DT, FDE: List of all facilities in which current students/interns are placed for supervised practice (use the template titled "Preceptor and Facility Roster").
 Note: This template is also used to demonstrate compliance with Standard 5, RE 5.1.
 Sample affiliation agreements/templates delineating rights and responsibilities of all parties and the educational purpose of affiliation.
-Policies and procedures that outline: The selection criteria, evaluation process and timeline for evaluation of adequacy and appropriateness of supervised practice/experiential learning sites, including distance sites, sites selected by students/interns and international sites.
-The maintenance of written agreements with institutions, organizations and/or agencies where students/interns are placed for supervised practice.
-CP, DI, DT, FDE: Written agreements for all facilities where current students/interns will be placed for supervised practice throughout the academic year, signed by the appropriate individuals from each organization.
+Policies and procedures that outline: CP, DI, DT, FDE: Written agreements for all facilities where current students/interns will be placed for supervised practice throughout the academic year, signed by the appropriate individuals from each organization.
 [Not applicable to programs applying for candidacy].
 Examples of completed facility evaluations [Not applicable to programs applying for candidacy].